tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 **Signaling the ban to p2p**

 As it is the mempool **reactor** that has access to the p2p layer, not the actual mempool implementation, the peer banning function will most likely have to send the peer ID to a channel to inform the reactor of the fact that this peer should be banned.
-This would require adding a channel for communication into the `CListMempool` on construction, and adding a routine in the mempool ractor that waits on a response via this channel.
+This would require adding a channel for communication into the `CListMempool` on construction, and adding a routine in the mempool reactor that waits on a response via this channel.
 However, the actual implementation of this is yet to be defined.

 **Implementing peer banning on recheck**